Softypo/modelviewer/README.md

-# ModelViewer
+# Modelviewer

-ModelViewer is a Dash component library.
+Modelviewer is a Dash component library.

 Get started with:
 1. Install Dash and its dependencies: https://dash.plotly.com/installation